nidadinch/ToDo-App-Frontend/README.md

 - Build & Test: Builds the project and runs all unit tests,
 - Dockerize: Generates a docker image to private gitlab registry
 - Deploy2Test: Configures Google Cloud Platform Kubernetes Engine.
-This step has 4 another configuration files named: frontend-deployment.yaml frontend-ingress.yaml frontend-secret.yaml
+This step has 4 another configuration files named:
+  * frontend-deployment.yaml
+  * frontend-ingress.yaml
+  * frontend-secret.yaml
-  frontend-service.yaml
+  * frontend-service.yaml

+Ingress has been used for assign a static ip to frontend.
 For more information please check .gitlab-ci.yml file.
-Ingress has been used for assign a static ip to frontend.

 This project contains a docker file that generates a docker image.
 For more information please check Dockerfile.